panoply/esthetic/docs/src/docs/usage/config-files.md

 # Supported Files

-You may prefer to keep formatting rules in an external file opposed using the default `package.json` method. Æsthetic provides support for the following external config files.
+You may prefer to keep formatting rules in an external file opposed to using the default `package.json` method.
+Support for the following external config files is made available:

 - `.esthetic`
 - `.esthetic.json`